clamarque/MyWorkflow/README.md

 Then, use the terminal or command prompt your computer for go in your project folder:
 - type <code> npm install </code> as command prompt or in the terminal your computer for install the node modules (this will install the dependencies from the package.json file and create a folder 'node_modules' in your project folder).

+Note: Make sure your .gitignore file is ignoring your modules!

+### Gulp Task